 Buying a pre-assembled and tested board is no guarantee of success.
 You must still possess the skills to troubleshoot a complex amplifier.
 Every component on the output modules should be checked before installing the input board, or the board could be damaged.
 Damage due to installation error is not warrantied.

 I can provide limited tech support—answering questions about what parts go where, clarification on documentation, and such.
 But if would like help in actually troubleshooting your amplifier, by email, text, or phone, I’m happy to provide that service for my usual hourly rate of $60/hr.

 All parts available from Mouser, Digikey and other suppliers.
 (No affiliation), and if you buy everything on this parts list, it’s around $200.
 That’s absolutely everything you’ll need, not just for the input boards, but for a thorough refurbishing of the whole amplifier, including higher-voltage driver transistors, parts for the soft-start board, power switch, etc. Likely, you can re-use many original parts to save money.

 I also sell matched sets of input transistors, along with their cascodes, 8 matched transistors in total.
-Matching these devices is a significant project in itself, so I sell matched sets.
+Matching these devices is a time-consuming project in itself, so I sell matched sets.
 I use a test jig to sort and match transistors, based on this discussion at diyaudio.com.
 You can use the original transistors if they are good, but they often have electrolyte goo on their leads, so if you do re-use the originals, make sure you clean them really, really well, and that the leads are not corroded too much.